eProsima/Fast-DDS-docs/docs/fastdds/getting_started/includes/what_is_dds.rst

 The DCPS conceptual model
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In the DCPS model, four basis elements are defined for the development of a system of communicating applications.
+In the DCPS model, four basic elements are defined for the development of a system of communicating applications.

+*   **Publisher**.
-*   **Publisher** is the DCPS entity in charge of the creation and configuration of the **DataWriters** it implements and acts according to the commands given by these **DataWriters**.
+    It is the DCPS entity in charge of the creation and configuration of the **DataWriters** it implements.
     The **DataWriter** is the entity in charge of the actual publication of the messages.
     Each one will have an assigned **Topic** under which the messages are published.
     See :ref:`dds_layer_publisher` for further details.
+*   **Subscriber**.
-*   **Subscriber** is the DCPS Entity in charge of receiving the data published under the topics to which it subscribes.
+    It is the DCPS Entity in charge of receiving the data published under the topics to which it subscribes.
     It serves one or more **DataReader** objects, which are responsible for communicating the availability of new data to the application.
     See :ref:`dds_layer_subscriber` for further details.
 *   **Topic**.
     It is the entity that binds publications and subscriptions.
     It is unique within a DDS domain.
-    Through the **TopicDescription** it allows the uniformity of data types of publications and subscriptions.
+    Through the **TopicDescription**, it allows the uniformity of data types of publications and subscriptions.
     See :ref:`dds_layer_topic` for further details.
 *   **Domain**.
     This is the concept used to link all publishers and subscribers, belonging to one or more applications, which exchange data under different topics.
     These individual applications that participate in a domain are called **DomainParticipant**.
     The DDS Domain is identified by a domain ID.